varvet/serenade.js/README.md

 ```

 You can use the `collection` shortcut to create a property which is
-automatically initialized to a `Monkey.Collection`.
+automatically initialized to a `Serenade.Collection`.
 This is convenient for
 binding collections to views (see below).

 ``` coffeescript